-Updated for School Year 2019-2020(Please click the links on the left of this page for more detail.)Lunch Prices:Primary $3.20Middle $3.45High $3.45Beverages Without a School Meal Cost $.50Breakfast $1.95In West Linn-Wilsonville, our school lunches offer a complete selection of foods that students enjoy.
+To order meals online for pick up during Comprehensive Distance Learning, please go to our Online Order Webpage.
+Meals are FREE through December.In West Linn-Wilsonville, our school lunches offer a complete selection of foods that students enjoy.
 The food we serve is made from wholesome, whole grain, low fat and low sodium ingredients, and fruits and vegetables are offered daily.
 Students are encouraged to come back for as many fruits and vegetables as they want, and many of the foods served in WLWV cafeterias are Oregon grown.Our lunch and breakfast menus are constantly evolving as local foods are in season and the tastes of our students change.
 West Linn-Wilsonville schools frequently host tasting events in school cafeterias to introduce students to new and nutritious foods while giving students input into their cafeteria menu.
 We do our best to serve students quickly and always with a smile, and we appreciate our students' and families' help to keep lunch accounts current.Meal assistance is also available for eligible families.
 To avoid paying full price for meals, please complete your Application for Free & Reduced Meals before school starts or before the meal benefit grace period ends if you had meal benefits the previous year.
-Benefits from the previous school year expire early in October.
+Benefits from the previous school year expire annually near the beginning of October.
+To avoid a lapse in meal benefits, please apply prior to October as there is a 10 day processing period.
+Applications for the new year become available after July 1st.
 For more information please contact us at your convenience.The Electronic Confidential Application for Free & Reduced Meals is available online - please apply today.
-Meal benefit applications can be completed during the summer or at the beginning of every school year.
+Applications can be completed at any time.
+To avoid accruing meal balances please apply as early as July 1st every year.
+Benefits expire annually unless you re-apply and are approved.
 Applications are also available in the school office.ESTE ES SU BENEFICIO ~ ESTÁ DISPONIBLE PARA AYUDAR A SU FAMILIA ~ POR FAVOR APLIQUE HOY

 (When filling out the application, you can go back to check or modify information by clicking "previous."
 Please add all household members by "updating total" then "save information."
 When you go to the next page, click "Add New Member" for everyone in your household.)